 - Requires review of results of existing plan as well as new areas to include

 Many of our clients who had been planning to start a strategic planning process in 2020 course-corrected once the pandemic hit and decided to use a shorter-term “bridge plan.”
-Because of the many unknowns on the horizon and the extra work associated with meeting community needs during the pandemic, a bridge plan was the perfect way to focus on strategic issues without overtaxing the organization or making unrealistic plans due to the unknowns of 2020.
+Because of the many unknowns and the extra work associated with meeting community needs during the pandemic, a bridge plan was the perfect way to focus on strategic issues without overtaxing the organization or making unrealistic plans.
+Now, our clients are revisiting their past plans (pre-2020), and we are busy with a “refresh” to revisit pre-pandemic goals and bring them up to date to meet current needs.
+It is a quicker way to dust off the old plan, take stock of any changes needed during or related to the pandemic or downturn, and have a fresh plan for 2023.

 Transformational Plan – Growth or Evolutionary